Kimberly Ann Yonkers MD

 Professor of Psychiatry and of Obstetrics, Gynecology, and Reproductive Sciences and Lecturer in Epidemiology (Chronic Diseases); Director, PMS and Perinatal Psychiatric Research Program

-My longstanding interest has been investigations into the clinical course, etiopathology and treatment of psychiatric disorders as they occur in women.
+The work of my research group includes investigations into the clinical course, etiopathology and treatment of psychiatric disorders as they occur in women.
 A major component of this work includes investigations into the occurrence and treatment of illnesses in pregnancy and the postpartum period, and across the menstrual cycle.
 This area, by its nature, cuts across disciplines and requires psychiatric expertise, as well as knowledge in neuroscience and reproductive biology.